 Click “Install” to begin the reinstallation of Windows 10.
-Afterward, follow instructions to customize your settings.
+Afterward, follow the instructions to customize your settings.

 Command Prompt and ISO file

-You can also open the windows setup from the partition containing an ISO file, but by using the Command Prompt.
+You can also open the windows setup from the partition containing an ISO file by using the Command Prompt.

-This way, you can still install Windows 10 OS without the use of a CD or a USB flash disk.
+You can still install Windows 10 OS without using a CD or a USB flash disk.
 This method has its demerits since it will clean everything from your computer.

 Clean reinstallation of Windows 10

-You need to make sure your computer is booting from either the CD or USB flash drive, depending on where the installation media is.
+You need to ensure your computer is booting from the CD or USB flash drive, depending on where the installation media is.
 You can customize this in your computer’s BIOS.

 Insert the installation media and restart the PC.

-Be keen to see if your computer has a boot override menu, which is usually accessed by one of the function keys.
+Be keen to see if your computer has a boot override menu, usually accessed by one of the function keys.